improvised-explosive-device/animwall/README.md

-# animwall
+# animwall-wpgtk

-An orchestrator using xwinwrap and mpv to launch animated/gif desktop wallpapers
+An orchestrator using xwinwrap and mpv to launch animated/gif desktop wallpapers.

+This fork adds support for simultanously generating and applying wpgtk themes, arguments, and automatically pausing the video when the desktop is inactive.
+(The latter is hacky for the time being, and will be revised.)

 ## What is this for